Prostitution in colonial India: Immigration of foreign prostitutes

-A concern for the welfare of prostitutes was mounting.
-International forces were pressured to take action against the trafficking of women and girls.
-However, this concern was primarily focused on European prostitutes.
-There was a growing concern for “White Slavery”, a term that was coined in the 1880s to describe the international trafficking in European prostitutes.
-A mass obsession grew over the concern for sexually pure European women who could be violated in “uncivilised lands” as the result of trafficking.
-Because of this concern for European women, both feminist and Christian abolitionist movements made the fight against “White Slavery”, a focal point in their respective agendas.

-In most cases, European prostitutes were considered “poor whites” or “low Europeans”, indicating their perceived low socio-economic class.
+In most cases, European prostitutes were considered "poor whites" or "low Europeans", indicating their perceived low socio-economic class.
 Evidence shows that many of the trafficked women, as well as their traffickers, were Jewish.
-References to these women as “low Europeans” or “less white” were often based in anti-Semitism.
-Terms such as “less white” denote an overall view that somehow these women were less valuable.
+References to these women as "low Europeans" or "less white" were often based in anti-Semitism.
+Terms such as "less white" denote an overall view that somehow these women were less valuable.
 The League of Nations was also compelled to take action.
-Due to mounting pressure, the League of Nations formed a committee to combat trafficking of European prostitutes.

 Growing pressures forced the British imperial authorities to react.
-The Criminal Law Amendment Act of 1912 was passed in response to hysteria over “White Slavery”.
-This Act allowed for speedy legal action against pimps and traffickers and introduced harsher punishments for those procuring women for prostitution.
 Ultimately, the British in India would bow down to the strains caused by the First World War and the abolitionist movements.
 Brothels would only remain lawful in British India until the 1930s.